 Sachsen-Anhalt and Thuringia, the Länder in the middle of Germany, are predominantly rural, with rolling hills, deciduous woodland, compact red-roofed villages and ancient small-scale cities.
-Only patchily affected by the ravages of war and industrialisation, much of the historic architecture remained intact throughout the twentieth century.
-Forty years in the chill embrace of the East German state further impeded ‘progress’.
+Only patchily affected by the ravages of war and industrialisation, much of the historic architecture remained intact throughout the 20th century.
+40 years in the chill embrace of the East German state further impeded ‘progress’.
 The result is that at the heart of Europe’s richest and most modern nation is a region which feels strangely provincial and archaic.

 And one small dukedom in particular made a quite exceptional contribution to art and thought.
 Weimar played host to J.S.
 Bach, Goethe, Schiller, Herder, Liszt, Nietzsche, Richard Strauss, Walter Gropius and many other great names.